 The show incorporates real Charleston names, including Vanderhorst, Heyward, and Rutledge.
 It also fictionalizes real events like the Denmark Tanny character, based loosely on Denmark Vesey.
 There are also plenty of North Carolina references.

-But it’s also been criticized for the inaccuracies.
+But it’s also been criticized for its inaccuracies.
 For example, the drive between any island in the chain to Chapel Hill would take over four hours, despite how it appears on the show.
 They also describe Gullah as a lost language, which it certainly isn’t.
-You’d also likely never hear an Outer Banks resident call it “OBX.”

 Despite these issues, the show presents the stunning scenery of the South Carolina coast.
 A number of locations are used, including private homes that stood in for John B’s house and Topper’s house.
 These can likely be found online, but we don’t recommend seeking them out.